HTTP is the main protocol Gatling targets, so that’s where we place most of our effort.

 userAgentHeader(value: Expression[String]): set

-ntlmAuth(username: Expression[String], password: Expression[String], ntlmDomain: Expression[String], ntlmHost: Expression[String])
+signWithOAuth1(consumerKey: Expression[String], clientSharedSecret: Expression[String], token: Expression[String], tokenSecret: Expression[String])

 Response handling parameters¶

-To avoid infinite redirection loops, you can specify a number max of redirects with:
+To avoid infinite redirection loops, Gatling sets a limit on the number of redirects.

 By default, Gatling will change the method to “GET” on 302 to conform to most user agents’ behavior.